As an artist and homeowner, Donna enjoys creating unique decorative items and holiday ornaments to welcome all to her artistic abode.

-6. Roll a small ball of flesh color clay.
-Press this ball flat to create a oval shape.
+6. Roll a small ball of flesh-colored clay.
+Press this ball flat to create an oval shape.
 Shape the sides so your oval shape is slightly rounded in the center.

 8. Working with your white color, roll a thin snake of clay using your fingers.